 Jiu Jitsu white belt tips: The ‘Choke Out’

 You need to start building up your familiarity with jiu jitsu.
 And I’m not just talking about going on YouTube and watching a bunch of videos.
 First of all, there’s something very unique about getting choked out.
 The first couple times you get choked out an involuntary response will be triggered.
 This response is known as fight or flight.
 This is the caveman genetics bubbling up to the surface.
 You need to be able to control this emotional response.
-You need to develop the ability to see your game objectively.
-Any sort of emotional response on the mat will be an obstacle for your learning process.
 Only time and repetition will fix this.
 Remember don’t be a tough guy.
 It’s far better to tap out early and often rather than to go home hurt.
 Your main job here is to learn not send a message that you cannot be choked.
 That will come later.

 Hope this helps in some fashion.
 Remember that Jiu Jitsu is not easy or simple.
 Stick with it.
 The rewards are not immediate but they are great.
 This will be a true test of who you are.